15 Female Explorers You Should Know

-Joining their expedition with Charbonneau by her side and her newborn son Jean Baptiste on her back, she served as an interpreter and a guide when the party reached Southern Montana, where she grew up.
+Joining their expedition with Charbonneau by her side and her newborn son Jean Baptiste on her back, she served as an interpreter when the party reached Southern Montana, where she grew up.
 With her help, the newly acquired territories of the West were explored and mapped, a crucial step in maintaining the United States' claim to them.

 9. Osa Johnson

 Born Osa Helen Leighty, this American explorer met her match in travel photographer Martin Johnson.
 The pair married May 15, 1910, and by 1917 they began traveling the globe together, making films to document their discoveries.
 Their documentaries boasted such provocative titles as Among the Cannibals of the South Pacific, Jungle Adventures, Headhunters of the South Seas, and Wonders of the Congo.